1.800.934.9840

 Connection Between Brain Injury and Violence

-Some common causes of brain injuries related to violence include:
+Common causes of brain injuries related to violence can include but are not limited to:

 • Being headbutted